ed-asriyan/watch-together/README.md

 make dev_serve
 ```

-## Generate prod bundle
+Or generate production bundle:
 ```console
 make prod_build_bundle
 ```

-## GitHub Actions
+## Deployment
+### CD
-* Each push to `master` triggers deployment to production
+Each push to `master` triggers [CD.yml](./.github/workflows/CD.yml) pipeline that builds production bundle and published it on
+Cloudflare Pages.
+To make it work you must have

+GitHub repository environment variables:
+* `ENV_FILE_CONTENT` with content of filled [.env](./.env)

+GitHub repository secrets:
+* `CLOUDFLARE_PROJECT_NAME` - name of Cloudflare Pages project
+* `CLOUDFLARE_ACCOUNT_ID` - Cloudflare account id that owns the project
+* `CLOUDFLARE_API_TOKEN` - Cloudflare API token that have edit rights in the project

+### Auto clean up
-* Every 1 day of a month, teams last updated more than 31 days ago are deleted
+Every 1 day of a month, teams last updated more than 31 days ago are deleted by
+[clean-db.yml](./.github/workflows//clean-db.yml) workflow.
+To make it work you must have:

+GitHub repository environment variables:
-* Make sure that `ENV_FILE_CONTENT` repository variable is filled
+* `ENV_FILE_CONTENT`

+GitHub repository secrets:
+* `FIREBASE_SERVICE_ACCOUNT_KEY`